AntumMT/game-antum/mods/tools/equip_exam/README.md

 ### Description:

-Tool to examine item stats in [Minetest](https://www.minetest.net/).
+A [Minetest](https://www.minetest.net/) mod that adds a node that can be used to examine equipment & item specs.

 ![screenshot](screenshot.png)